Kong/docs.konghq.com/app/_src/deck/guides/deduplicate-plugin-configuration.md

 Now, you can edit plugin configuration in a single place and you can see its effect across multiple entities.
 Under the hood, decK takes the change and applies it to each entity which references the plugin configuration that has been changed.
-As always, use `deck diff` to inspect the changes before you apply those to your Kong clusters.
+As always, use `diff` to inspect the changes before you apply those to your Kong clusters.

 ## Overriding fields in plugin configs